nf12pro/pvz_rooted_again/README.md

 https://rayonf12.itch.io/pvz-rooted-again

 **Controls:**
 Only requires a cursor!
-There is a small tutorial to explain how to play and an extensive almanac in the settings menu that describes every placable unit!
+There is a small tutorial to explain how to play and an extensive almanac in the settings menu that describes every placeable unit!

 **Credits to:**
-Lead Programmer - Rayane Faik
+- Lead Programmer: Rayane Faik

-Lead Artist - Neil Slimani
+- Lead Artist: Neil Slimani

-Lead of Balance Changes and Artist - Rashed Fallatah
+- Lead of Balance Changes and Assistant Artist: Rashed Fallatah